 - Wear proper masks at all times in the presence of other people

 - Part-time — hourly paid staff position.
-Some weekend and holiday shifts are required.
+Some (not all) weekend and holiday shifts are required.

 - Occasional travel may be required to assist with transport for animal rescues & vet visits